Treasurer

-A treasurer is the person responsible for running the treasury of an organization.
-The significant core functions of a corporate treasurer include cash and liquidity management, risk management, and corporate finance.
+A treasurer is a person responsible for the financial operations of a government, business, or other organization.

 Government

 The treasury of a country is the department responsible for the country's economy, finance and revenue.
 The treasurer is generally the head of the treasury, although, in some countries (such as the United Kingdom or the United States) the treasury reports to a Secretary of the Treasury or Chancellor of the Exchequer.

 In Australia, the Treasurer is a senior minister and usually the second or third most important member of the government after the Prime Minister and Deputy Prime Minister.
 Each Australian state and self-governing territory also has its own treasurer.

 From 1867 to 1993, Ontario's Minister of Finance was called the Treasurer of Ontario.

 Originally the word referred to the person in charge of the treasure of a noble; however, it has now moved into wider use.
 In England during the 17th century, a position of Lord High Treasurer was used on several occasions as the third great officer of the Crown.
 Now the title First Lord of the Treasury is the official title of the British Prime Minister.